kristianeboe/fullstack-challenge/README.md

 ## What would I have done with more time?

 1. More styling, at least more MUI components.
 I'm not a designer, but I can make things look good enough :)
+2. More comments in the code.
+Going to do that now actually...